flux-capacitor/flux-capacitor/README.md

 - A store to handle database write access
 - Complex features come with little effort (see [*No code* is good code](#no-code-is-good-code))
 - Isomorphic reducers - Can re-use backend code in the frontend!
-- Great for critical data, collaborative software and debugging
+- Great for building collaborative software, activity feeds and debugging

 Check out the 👉 [**Sample App**](https://flux-capacitor-notes.now.sh/) to see the flux capacitor in action.